doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Principal Component Analysis .
 Studied it's problem formulation and algorithm.
 Also learned about reconstruction from compressed representation and choosingno of principal components.

 **Thoughts** : Another UCL night, another day of being distracted throughoutthe day! ;P

+# 100 Days Of Code - Log

+### Day 80: August 13, 2020

+**Today's Progress**: Made a Spam Classifier to detect spam mails.
+Had to do the preprocessing , feature-extraction from the body of the mails.
+Used an SVM classifier for classification.

+**Thoughts** : Have many thingsto focus right now, which is causinglots of problems to focus on the challenge.
+Somehow managed to do today's part though.